Emerjoin/Hi-Framework-docs/2.3.1/tutorials/docs-project/topics/01_tutorials/04_angular/01_custom-angular-modules.md

 ## Including the modules scripts
-The last step is to include the modules scripts in your __template__ HTML file:
+The last step is to include the modules scripts in your __template's__ HTML file:

 ```html